vulkenree/halloween/README.md

-# Halloween Ghost Video Processor
+# Stick Figure Video Processor

-A Python-based video processing system that detects people in video frames, extracts them, and creates ghost effect versions with lagged/shadow projections for Halloween displays.
+A Python-based video processing system that detects people in video frames using MediaPipe pose detection and converts them into black and white stick figure animations.

 ## Features

-- Real-time person detection and segmentation using MediaPipe
+- Real-time pose detection using MediaPipe
-- Configurable ghost effects (transparency, color tinting, outline)
-- Lagged shadow effects with configurable frame delays
-- Process pre-recorded videos or live camera feeds (future)
+- Black and white stick figure rendering from detected poses
+- Optional 90-degree clockwise rotation (enabled by default)
+- Optional motion blur with glow effect for enhanced visual appeal
+- Frame sampling for faster processing (process fewer frames to speed up)
+- Performance metrics and progress reporting

 ## Setup